 Scene.
-A region in space occupied by light and matter.
+A region in real or virtual space that contains matter and transports light.

 Plenoptic.
 Describes light traveling omni-directionally through positions in space.
 It takes five dimensions (5D) to describe something plenoptically.

 Reconstruction.
 Means the creation of a spatial (3D, 4D or 5D) model from one or more images of a real scene.
 Reconstructed models can represent objects and scenes.

 Generalized Scene Reconstruction.
 Generalized Scene Reconstruction (GSR) is a method of 3D reconstruction from multiple images wherein a scene model representing a generalized light field and a relightable matter field.
 The light and matter fields are disentangled. – Popular Definition from Wikipedia

 Generalized Light Field.
 A model of light flowing in all directions at all points in a scene.

 Relightable Matter Field.
 A model of matter that represents real light interaction properties distinct from any particular light field.

 Scenes of virtually Unlimited Detail.
 Means a scene model that can be displayed or otherwise processed to virtually unlimited levels of detail.